-Potential Hazards Hazard Describe Hazard Controls Current Risk Level New or Additional Controls Required Final Risk New or Additional Controls Action Action Verified as Complete: Υ N N/ A on Plant Level By: (Name and Date) (Name and Date) 23.
+Potential Hazards l· Hazaı Describe Hazard Controls Current Risk Level New or Additional Controls Required Final Risk New or Additional Controls Action Action Verified as Complete: Υ N N/ A on Plant Level By: (Name and Date) (Name and Date) 22.
+Can the plant emit toxic FUMES or VAPOURS? Υ Potential Hazard from exhaust fumes Do not use in enclosed spaces.
+L Exhaust fumesChemicalsHaz chemicals/DG's Ensure adequate ventilation Perform daily pre operational checks 23.
 Carry out NOISE survey on page 14.
 Is the plant noisy?
-Emit >85 dBA at the operator Effects operator communication Noise impacts on community during out-of-hours work (including reversing beepers) Y Potential hazard with prolonged use Ensure all users have read and understood the Safety Instructions contained within the Operator/Instruct ion Manual before operating.
-Exclusion zones and PPE (goggles, mask, protective clothing) will be required and a site specific risk assessment must be undertaken to determine PPE and controls Siet specific assessment required L 24.
+Emit >85 dBA at the operator Effects operator Υ Potential hazard with prolonged use Please refer to Safety Precautions, specifications and Operator Manual L communication Noise impacts on community during out-of-hours work (including reversing beepers) Use adequate hearing protection 24.
 Carry out the LIGHT survey on page 14.
-Is there poor visibility At the controls At the task Darkens surrounding areas Light impacts on community or N/ A sensitive natural environment during out-of-hours work 25.
+Is there poor visibility N/ A Site Specific At the controls At the task Darkens surrounding areas Light impacts on community or sensitive natural environment during out-of-hours work 25.
 Does the plant emit RADIATION?
 N Eg X-raysEMRLaser